adapiekarska/network-pong/README.md

 # Network Pong Game

+** This project is currently under developement.
+As for now, there is a working client-server infrastructure.
+The whole actual game functionality needs to be added.**

 Simple network pong game.
 Consists of two packages, client and server.
 Developed mainly for fun and practice.
 Currently still in the development stage.

 ## Documentation